nikhilpelne20/TodoList-js/README.md

-# TodoList-js
+# TodoList
-A ToDoList application for The Odin Project.
+A ToDoList application from The Odin Project.
 Check out the preview [here](https://mr-bones3108.github.io/TodoList-js/).

 ## Tech use